Constellation-Labs/awesome-constellation/README.md

 ---

 <p align="center">
-	We wholeheartedly welcome corrections, projects, designs, and so on.
+	:two_hearts: We wholeheartedly welcome corrections, projects, designs, and so on.
 If you have an aha-moment, consider creating a short writeup or creating a tutorial to be credited here.
 See also the Process and Guidelines section.
 </p>
 <p align="center">
-	The layout of this file was drawn from the <a href="http://cityofzion.io/">CoZ</a> open source community.
+	The layout of this file was drawn from the <a href="http://cityofzion.io/">CoZ</a> open source developer community.
 </p>